mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

       {return "[" + X + ", " + Y + "]";}
     } // end class Point
    ```
-   The following class is the Derived class of class point:
+   The following class is the Derived class of class point.

    In class Circle, we don't need to define the point coordinates because they're already inherited as we can see `: base(xpoint,ypoint)`.
    Now we define the radius of the circle the constructor and the Accessors.